linq2js/deflux/readme.md

 Declare reducer for the store.
 Reducer is function, it retrieves (state, action, payload) => newState.
 Reducer will be called if there is any action creator called.
 There are two kinds of action.
-One can modify state and other only create action payload only
+One can modify state and other only create action payload only.

 ```jsx harmony
 const MyActionCreator = text => text;